 - The justification is that some kind of rationalization is provided in-story.
-This is based on a misunderstanding of Justified Trope by the TV Tropes definition: It's not a "good trope", it's a trope that flows naturally and inevitably from the original premise of the story.
-A story fact that is invented and introduced to explain an otherwise-implausible trope is a Hand Wave, not a Justified Trope.
-(Many Hand Waves are used to excellent effect; many Justified Tropes wind up as Wallbangers - "good" has nothing to do with it.)
+This is based on a misunderstanding of justified trope by the TV Tropes definition: It's not a "good trope", it's a trope that flows naturally and inevitably from the original premise of the story.
+A story fact that is invented and introduced to explain an otherwise-implausible trope is a handwave, not a justified trope (many handwaves are used to excellent effect; many justified tropes wind up as frustrating—"good" has nothing to do with it).

-A Justifying Correction may sound similar, but is a completely different matter.
-It's an addition made to contradict a verifiably-incorrect claim of objective fact (not
+A justifying correction may sound similar, but is a completely different matter.
+It's an addition made to contradict a verifiably-incorrect claim of objective fact (not subjective opinion):

 - Show A: Character B said "C".

 - Character B actually said "D", as you can see on page XYZ.
 So Show A isn't an example of this trope.

 Justifying edits are to be avoided since they are one of the signs of Conversation in the Main Page.
 To a fan of the show they look nitpicky; to someone who's not a fan, they're annoying and look like fan dumb, possibly turning them off from trying the show.
 Don't make the writing weaker in order to try and cast your show in a better light.
 The way a work plays with any given trope says little or nothing about its overall quality, in either direction.
 If an example is factually incorrect, remove it entirely and explain in the "edit reason" field or the discussion page.
 Finally, remember that acknowledging that it's a justifying edit doesn't mean that it's okay to make it.
 If you see a justifying edit, the first thing you should do is figure out why it was made, which will result in one of two courses of action: